ovaleanu/anthos/docs/register_contrail_cluster_in_anthos_v2.md

 ### Configure the GCP account for Anthos

-Before registering the clusters we need to create a service account and JSON file containing Google Cloud Service Account credentials for external clusters (on-prem and OpenShift4) to connect to Anthos
+Before registering the clusters we need to create a service account and JSON file containing Google Cloud Service Account credentials for external clusters (On-premises and EKS) to connect to Anthos

 ```
 $ PROJECT_ID=contrail-k8s-289615